COMP2521UNSW/sanitisers-guide/sanitisers/README.md

 }
 ```

-If we compile and run this program sanitisers, you will get the following output, which is not very helpful:
+If we compile and run this program without sanitisers, you will get the following output, which is not very helpful:

 ![Segmentation fault](segfault.png)